inria-paris-robotics-lab/unitree_control_interface/README.md

         self.robot_if = Go2RobotInterface(self)
         self.robot_if.register_callback(self._sensor_reading_callback)

-        # The robot will move by itself to the q_start configuration and wait for you first command
+        # The robot will move by itself to the q_start configuration and wait for your first command
         start_q = [0.] *12
         self.robot_if.start_async(start_q)

+        # Call this once you app is ready to send command.
+(In this case can be sent now)
+        # #The robot will stay in position control at q_start config until you call that
+        self.robot_if.unlock()

     def _sensor_reading_callback(self, t, q, dq, ddq):
         # Reading timestamp, positions, velocities, accelerations